 "Prince Charles has been miles ahead of the curve on many issues relating to global sustainability.
 He warned about plastic waste in 1970 and championed organic farming long before it became mainstream."

 The Daily Telegraph

-We broke with tradition and leveraged the outspoken heir to the throne's hard fought fame as a global eco-warrior, and kicked-off our fund raising initiative at the World Economic Forum in Davos.
+Our work broke with tradition by publicly leveraging the outspoken heir to the throne's fame as a global eco-warrior.

 The campaign re-invigorated IBLF's membership and attracted a new generation of technology entrepreneurs.